sosw/sosw/docs/installation.rst

 | You may enjoy the changes in CloudFormation GUI or make some coffee.

 If you later make any changes in these files (after the initial deployment), use the following script and it will update CloudFormation stacks.
+No harm to run it if you are not sure.
+CloudFormation is smart enough not to panic if there are no changes.

 .. code-block:: bash